Ice hockey in Latvia: The Tikhonov era

 The development of Latvian hockey got a boost in 1968 with the arrival of the Soviet coach Viktor Tikhonov, who began his legendary coaching career there.
 He was known for his penchant for discipline and revolutionized training methods using a VCR for game analysis.
 He also attached great importance to the physical fitness of his players.
 Due to the low playful potential of the Dinamo players, he set with the establishment of four rows of attack a strategy that used no Soviet team until then.
 Since this measure has increased the players' breaks between their working hours, the team was able to make up for technical disadvantages by speeding up and improving their condition against more highly rated teams.
 In 1973 Dinamo Riga could even celebrate the re-emergence in the first league after 14 years.

 RVR opened a hockey school in 1967 and a little later Helmuts Balderis produced a superstar.
 His nickname was "Electric Train" and besides Tikhonov he had a big part in the rise of Dinamo.
-Together with Tikhonov, he joined CSKA Moscow in 1977, participated 1976 with the Soviet national team in the Canada Cup and participated in five world championships and also won the silver medal at Winter Olympics in Lake Placid.
-In addition, he won twice in his career the title of the best scorer of the Soviet League and was once awarded the best striker in the World Cup.
+Together with Tikhonov, he joined CSKA Moscow in 1977, participated in the 1976 Canada Cup with the Soviet national team in the and participated in five world championships and also won the silver medal at the 1980 Winter Olympics in Lake Placid.
+In addition, he twice won the title of the best scorer of the Soviet League and was once awarded the best striker in the World Cup.
 The second place of Lake Placid for the team of the USSR, however, was regarded in the home as a great failure.
-As one of the main culprits for the defeat in the then crucial game against the Team USA, the so-called Miracle on Ice, was also considered Balderis.
+As one of the main culprits for the defeat in the then crucial game against the United States national team, the so-called Miracle on Ice, was also considered Balderis.